This page - our purines list - was last reviewed or updated on 6 June 2018.

 A caution about a list of purines Purine lists do not completely agree.
 For example some foods that are "medium" in some lists are "high" in others.
 And vice versa.

-Want to see the amounts of purines in foods/drinks, and how much uric acid they make.
-Visit our purines lists page, which also describes a simple low purine diet.
+Want to see the amounts of purines in foods/drinks, and how much uric acid they make ?.
+Visit our purines lists page, where other purines tables. are described.

 Click to our low purine food page to read how to make a 5 course low purine Sunday meal, and view a couple of videos.